xiaoyanit/InfiniteListView/readme.md

 The **InfiniteListView** is a custom **ListView** for **Android** app.
 It's allow to automatically load an action when the user scrolls to the end of the list.

+#License
+	THE BEER-WARE LICENSE" (Revision 42):
+	<longeaue@gmail.com> wrote this file.
+As long as you retain this notice you
+	can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return elongeau

 #How to use it ?
 Add the library folder as a project and define it as a library in your android project